 The third myth is that SAP Solution Manager is a high-value target for attackers.
 In fact, all SAP systems are valuable targets for attackers.
 Since Solution Manager does not typically store or process sensitive business data, it may be a less valuable target than systems such as ECC, CRM and SRM.
 Also, Solution Manager performs self-monitoring to detect security vulnerabilities including misconfigurations and missing patches, and potential security breaches captured in SAP logs.
 In dual landscapes, Solution Manager systems can monitor each other.

 Fourthly, it’s often emphasized that Solution Manager is not certified by SAP.
 SAP certifies third party solutions developed by independent software vendors for integration with platforms including SAP NetWeaver.
 SAP does not certify it’s own software platforms such as Solution Manager.
+However, Solution Manager is ITIL-certified by organizations such as SERVIEW for Information Security Management.

 The final myth is that Solution Manager does not provide any coverage for zero-day vulnerabilities that are unpatched by SAP.
 Security researchers choose to deliver virtual patches for zero-day vulnerabilities through third party tools in order to induce SAP customers to subscribe to expensive licenses for such tools.
 This is a business decision and not due to any technical limitation in Solution Manager.
 Also, all zero-day vulnerabilities do not pose a critical risk to SAP systems.
 The fact that patches for vulnerabilities are often released many months after the weaknesses are disclosed by security researchers to SAP does not necessarily mean that SAP systems are at serious risk.
 SAP’s response to such disclosures depends on an assessment of the risk posed by reported vulnerabilities.
 This includes factors such as the complexity and range of related exploits and the impact to data confidentiality, integrity and availability.